Crypt0putin/api-python/README.md

 ## Getting Started

 ## Prerequisites
-User must have PC or laptop with any compatitable operating system (Windows, Linux, Mac OS etc) and installed Python3 interpretator.
+User must have PC or laptop with any compatitable operating system (Windows, Linux, Mac OS etc) and installed Python3 interpretator with dotenv and Twilio modules.
 *********

 ## Installation